TheSpacePotato/SpacePotato-s-Volumetric-Enhancements/README.md

 - Surface ambience (faint wind, distant thunder)
 - Ocean ambience (soft waves and underwater ambience)
 - Rare explodium rain
-- Rarer lightning storms, where the fog gets especially thick and the only light at the surface is from frequent lightning
+- Rarer lightning storms, where the fog gets extremely thick and the only light at the surface is from frequent lightning
 - Blue aurorae

 Kerbin: